ghostery/ghostery-extension/extension-manifest-v2/README.md

 # Check if install was successful
 $ tx --version
 ```
-# Generate your Transifex API token [here] (https://www.transifex.com/user/settings/api/)
+Generate your Transifex API token [here](https://www.transifex.com/user/settings/api/)
-# You will use it for initialization of the Transifex client.
+You will use it for initialization of the Transifex client.

-# Run initialization command at the root of your repo.
+Run initialization command at the root of your repo.
-# It will an interactive session.
+It will be an interactive session.
 Example below:
 ```sh
 $ tx init